UN Resolution 1738

 Her first book, A Unclean War : A Russian Reporter in Chechnya ( 2001 ), chronicled not so much what Russia was doing to Chechnya, but what Chechnya was doing to Russia.

 Putin's Russia ( 2004 ) described how new Russians got their money, thru a mix of violence and old school theft : it was to save the dying coals of democracy at home that she flew repeatedly back into the cauldron of the north Caucasus.
 Politkovskaya had already used up one or two of her 9 lives as a correspondent.
-Buy essay from essay service on www.thepensters.com/dissertations/
+Buy thesis papers from experienced writers from www.thepensters.com/thesis-papers/

 She had been locked in a hole in the ground by Russian troops and threatened with rape, kidnapped, and poisoned by the FSB on the 1st flight to Rostov after the Beslan college siege in 2004.
 She had acted as a negotiator in the Dubrovka theatre siege in Moscow in 2002, when 129 folk died after the special services released gas into the building.
 In 2001, she had been made to flee to Vienna.
 But she mostly came back for more, even at private cost.
 Her neighbors, cowed by the attentions of the FSB in a top street in central Moscow, scorned her.